Ducco-The-Duck/StS_Clone/README.md

 A Slay the Spire Clone on the Terminal

-card_library.md contains the library of all cards.
+glossary/card_library.md contains the library of all cards.
+glossary/enemy_library.md contains the library of all enemies.

 Current Functionality:
 1. Combat has 4 phases; start of turn, turn, end of turn and enemy turn.